jamonholmgren/acr-talk/README.md

 * Run `yarn` and `cd ios; pod install; cd -`
 * Run `yarn add mst-gql graphql-request`
+* Now we want to generate our MST models from our GraphQL dump file.
 * Run `yarn mst-gql --format ts ../AcrRails/acr.graphql --outDir=app/models/gql`
 * Note: if you run it again, it'll skip some files and write to the .base files.
 It's idempotent; in other words, run as often as you'd like.
 * Now we need to import the base MobX-State-Tree model to the RootStore properly.
 In `app/models/root-store/root-store.ts`: